evandroamparo/llm-chat/README.md

 You can get an API key from [Groq dev console](https://console.groq.com/keys).

 The available models are listed [here](https://console.groq.com/docs/models).
+I suggest Llama because it has a larger context window.

 The OpenAI-compatible base URL can be found [here](https://console.groq.com/docs/openai).